ChilliCream/graphql-platform/website/src/docs/hotchocolate/distributed-schema/schema-configuration.md

 This behaviour is good for the standalone server but can be an issue in distributed schemas.
 Even with domain services covering domain-specific topics, a type may be duplicated.

-To avoid an invalid schema, HotChocolate will prefix duplicated types with the schema name and auto resolves name collisions if they are not structurally equal.
+To avoid an invalid schema, Hot Chocolate will prefix duplicated types with the schema name and auto resolves name collisions if they are not structurally equal.

 Let us assume we have a product and an inventory service.
 Both define a type called `Category`: